Essential Books for Art Historians (and Art Lovers)

-I like a good listicle, so this month I decided to write about some of the most important art-related books you should read.
+Not sure what you should read next?
+Here is a list of the most important art-related books you should read.
 Written in the previous century, they have been massively influential for artists, art historians, and art theorists.
 Some of them have been almost prophetic and feel relevant to this day.

 Here’s the list:

-2. Walter Benjamin, The Work of Art in the Age of Mechanical Reproduction, 1936
+2. The Work of Art in the Age of Mechanical Reproduction by Walter Benjamin

 The Work of Art in the Age of Mechanical Reproduction by Walter Benjamin laid idle on my shelf for many years before I finally picked it up.
 I was glad when I finally did because it is one of the most important works of cultural theory ever written and it still seems prophetic.
 It explains how in the age of mass media, audiences can see a work of art repeatedly.
 It explores what the implications of this are, namely the lack of so-called aura.
 The work is taken out of tradition, its original surroundings.
 It suddenly can be experienced from the comfort of our sofa but is then automatically stripped out of its uniqueness, replaced with a social and political significance.